-Teens and adults who want to straighten their teeth without the appearance of braces may consider Invisalign as a treatment option.
-But there is some critical information you should be aware of before making the decision to use Invisalign.
+Teens and adults who'd like to straighten their teeth without the appearance of braces might consider Invisalign as a treatment option.
+However, our BC orthodontists want to share some important information you should know before choosing to use Invisalign.

-The foods you consume will have to be carefully considered.
-Keep in mind that if you want a snack in the middle of the day, it may not be worth it to take out your aligners, eat, and then spend the extra time brushing and flossing your teeth.
-Ideally, you'll want to try to consume sufficient calories throughout your main meals so that you don't have to go through this whole process too often!
+The foods you eat will have to be carefully considered.
+Remember that if you want a snack in the middle of the day, it might not be worth it to remove your aligners, eat, then spend the extra time brushing and flossing your teeth.
+Ideally, you'll want to try and consume sufficient calories during your main meals so that you don't have to go through this entire process too often.

 2. You have to wear your aligners full-time

-With Invisalign, you are committing yourself to a full-time schedule.
-Wearing your aligners for a minimum of 20-22 hours per day as suggested by your dentist on a consistent basis is essential for Invisalign to be effective.
-You should only take them out to eat or clean their teeth.
+You are committing yourself to a full-time schedule when you choose Invisalign.
+You'll need to wear your aligners for a minimum of 20-22 hours per day as recommended by your dentist on a consistent basis for Invisalign to be effective.
+You should only take them out to eat or clean your teeth.

-When things become rough, it might be tempting to take these aligners out, and it's even easier to forget to put them back in afterwards.
-Instead of using Invisalign orthodontics if you fear you will have a desire to remove them more frequently than you should, you may want to consider other orthodontic procedures.
+When things become rough, you might be tempted to take these aligners out, and it's even easier to forget to put them back in afterwards.
+You might want to consider other orthodontic procedures instead of Invisalign orthodontics if you fear you'll have a desire to remove your aligners more frequently than you should.

 3. They are pretty comfortable